50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 35.Trek through the jungle of Bukit Lawang

-Organise a jungle trek through the rainforest of Gunung Leuser National Park, starting from the village Bukit Lawang, located in northern Sumatra, Indonesia.
+One of the best things to do in Indonesia is to organise a jungle trek through the rainforest of Gunung Leuser National Park.
+Starting from the village Bukit Lawang, located in northern Sumatra, Indonesia.
 It is one of the last places in the world where you have the unique chance to observe the rare Sumatran orangutan in his natural habitat.
 Since 2004, the tropical rainforests of the Gunung Leuser National Park is part of the UNESCO World Heritage.

 36. Surf daily at Pulau Banyak